-The purpose of measuring agile velocity now is to facilitate accurate estimation of future agile velocity.
-Therefore, to evaluate forthcoming iterations, apply the range product man has derived from previous sprints considering that no important factors affect team productivity.
+The purpose of measuring it now is to facilitate accurate estimation of future agile velocity.
+Therefore, to evaluate forthcoming iterations, apply the range product man has derived from previous sprints, considering that no important factors affect team productivity.

-On the other hand, if an agile team runs faster than the entire organization requires, its resources can be safely transferred to other teams running at lower velocity.
+On the other hand, if an agile team runs faster than the entire organization requires, its resources can be safely transferred to other teams running at lower velocities.

 If we have historical data on velocity, it is easy to predict future velocity.
 It is one of the benefits of having a stable team because they have such helpful recorded data.
 However, what if the team is new, has not worked with each other, and has no historical data?